Firefighting plane crashes in Greece as blazes rage out of control and new evacuations are ordered

 The air force said a search and rescue operation was underway, but the prospects were not good for the two pilots as the plane had no ejection system.

-A third successive heat wave in Greece pushed temperatures back above 40 degrees Celsius (104 degrees Fahrenheit) across parts of the country Tuesday amid a string of evacuations from fires that have raged out of control for days.
+A third successive heat wave in Greece pushed temperatures back above 40 degrees Celsius (104 degrees Fahrenheit) across parts of the country Tuesday amid a string of evacuations from fires that have raged out of control for days, whipped on by strong winds.

+Summer wildfires have also struck other Mediterranean countries, leaving at least 34 people dead in Algeria.

-A fire service spokesman said the worst blazes were on the southeastern island of Rhodes and the northwestern island of Corfu — both which are popular tourist destinations.
+A Greek fire service spokesman said the worst blazes on Tuesday were on the southeastern island of Rhodes and the northwestern island of Corfu — both which are popular tourist destinations.

 “On the other fronts we have to deal with many cases of the fire flaring up again,” Ioannis Artopios said.